wavejumper/rehook/README.md

 rehook is built from small, modular blocks - each with an explicit notion of time, and a data-first design.

-As rehook is modular, each layer builds upon the last.
-Each layer adds a new idea: testing, syntax, devtools, patterns.

 The core library does two things:

 * marry React hooks with Clojure atoms